Canon 1300D vs Nikon P900

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (500 versus 360) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More modern: Is somewhat more recent (announced 1 year after the P900).

-Reasons to prefer the Nikon Coolpix P900:
+Arguments in favor of the Nikon Coolpix P900:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.